mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In general we do not consider Denial of Service (DoS) resistance to be the responsibility of the protocol.
-However, it should not be possible for anyone to perform a trivial Denial of Service (DoS) attack from which it is hard to recover.
+However, it should not be possible for anyone to perform a trivial DoS attack from which it is hard to recover.

 #### Deniability

-As described in {{client-compromise}}, MLS aims to provide data origin authentication within a group, such that one group member cannot send a message that appears to be from another group member.
-Additionally, it is a requirement of some services that a recipient be able to prove to the messaging service that a message was sent by a given Client, in order to report abuse.
-MLS should support both of these use cases.
-In some deployments, these services may be provided by mechanisms which allow the receiver to prove a message's origin to a third party (this if often called "non-repudiation"), but it should also be possible to operate MLS in a "deniable" mode where such
+As described in {{client-compromise}}, MLS provides data origin authentication within a group, such that one group member cannot send a message that appears to be from another group member.
+Additionally, some services require that a recipient be able to prove to the messaging service that a message was sent by a given Client, in order to report abuse.
+MLS supports both of these use cases.
+In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party (this if often called "non-repudiation"), but it should also be possible to operate MLS in a "deniable" mode where such